mountainMath/doodles/content/posts/2021-01-02-bc-back-to-covid-school.markdown

 At the same time we should support remote learning options any family that decides to pull their children out of school because e.g. they have immune-compromised household members.

+As usual, the code to pull in the data and make the graphs is [available on GitHub](https://github.com/mountainMath/doodles/blob/master/content/posts/2021-01-02-bc-back-to-covid-school.Rmarkdown) in case anyone wants to reproduce or adapt them.